Skip to content Skip to footer

 Biography

-Self-taught, I have been a photographer since 2015.
-My documentary approach is taking shape in the West Bank, where I went in 2013 to work on Broken Hopes, a black and white web documentary made on the occasion of the 20th anniversary of the peace agreement ratified in 1993 by Israel and Palestine.
-I then became involved in long-term projects and became interested in portraiture as a documentary tool for informing the world.
-Whether it be personal or documentary projects, I seek the historical or sociological significance of a subject.
-I work on memory and resilience in contexts of crisis or social fracture.
-My projects deal with tension, revolt and imbalance, with a particular focus on the human.
-In a dreamlike universe, I try to retranscribe a reality, to give voice to the subjects that challenge me between journalistic will to inform and artistic will.
-I have been a member of the Hans Lucas Studio since May 2017 and of The National Union of Journalists (NUJ) since February 2017.
-I have been a member of the Hans Lucas studio since May 2017 and The National Union of Journalists (NUJ) since February 2017.
+A self-taught photographer since 2015.
+My documentary approach began in the West Bank, where I traveled in 2013 to work on Broken Hopes, a black-and-white web documentary created to mark the 20th anniversary of the peace agreement ratified in 1993 between Israel and Palestine.
+Since then, I have been committed to long-term projects and have explored portraiture as a documentary tool to inform about the world.
+Whether working on personal or documentary projects, I seek the historical or sociological significance of a subject.
+I focus on memory and resilience in contexts of crisis or social fracture.
+My projects address tension, revolt, and imbalance, with particular attention to the human element.
+In a dreamlike universe, I strive to convey reality and give voice to the subjects that move me, balancing a journalistic intent to inform with an artistic vision.
+I have been a member of the Hans Lucas studio since May 2017 and of The National Union of Journalists (NUJ) since February 2017.

 Residences